-Your child is defined as too sick to attend if (any of the following apply):
+Your child is defined as too sick to attend if any of the following apply:

-- He/She is too sick to participate comfortably in the program's activities. - He/She has a communicable disease that could spread to the other children and staff. - He/She has had a fever in the last 24 hours (must be minimum of 24 hours free of symptoms without medication). - The staff cannot adequately care for the needs of your sick child without compromising the care of other children.
+- He/she is too sick to participate comfortably in the program's activities. - He/she has a communicable disease that could spread to the other children and staff. - He/she has had a fever in the last 24 hours (must be minimum of 24 hours free of symptoms without medication). - The staff cannot adequately care for the needs of your sick child without compromising the care of other children.

-Attendance is allowed, and no child is excluded from program participation for a long-term period, solely on the basis of health care needs or medication requirements (such as HIV or asthma), consistent with the Americans with Disabilities Act and section 504 of the Rehabilitation Act unless:
+Attendance is allowed, and no child is excluded from program participation for a long-term period, solely based on health care needs or medication requirements (such as HIV or asthma), consistent with the Americans with Disabilities Act and section 504 of the Rehabilitation Act unless: